Troubleshoot Resource Connectors and Connector Groups

 • Run Connector Diagnostics (CLI).

-Note: Some troubleshooting materials outside this document may refer to connectors as "agents", "app connectors", or "application connectors."
+Note: Some troubleshooting guidance outside of this document may refer to connectors as "agents", "app connectors", or "application connectors".

 Ensure that connectors are using DTLS and not TLS: